Chase-Zhang/CTSAN/README.md

 ![CTSAN](./img_display/CTSAN.png)

-### Result
+### Result and Significance
-* CTSAN has a stable performance in restoring lowest granulation contrast frames of TiO band captured by [NVST telescope](http://fso.ynao.ac.cn/index.aspx) with GLAO correction system, indicating our cascaded network may has the potential to maintain a stable performance in actual astronomical observation conditions.
+* CTSAN has a stable performance in restoring lowest granulation contrast frames of TiO band captured by [NVST telescope](http://fso.ynao.ac.cn/index.aspx) with GLAO correction system, indicating our cascaded network may has the potential to maintain a stable performance in actual astronomical observation conditions, thus reduce the dependancy on Speckle Imaging that has a considerable computing costs.

 ![results](./img_display/result_5th.png)